zrdpsh/DesignHowTo/src/TicTacToeGame/TicTacToeRefactored.md

         }
     }

-    private final DataInputStream fromServer;
+    // Data input and output are also immutable private final DataInputStream fromServer;
     private final DataOutputStream toServer;
     private final String host = "localhost";

     public TicTacToeClient() throws IOException {
-        Socket socket = new Socket(host, 8000);
+        // Create a socket to connect to the server Socket socket = new Socket(host, 8000);
         this.fromServer = new DataInputStream(socket.getInputStream());
         this.toServer = new DataOutputStream(socket.getOutputStream());